 Last weekend I decided to confront someone about the way they had been talking about me for months behind the closed doors of a Facebook group.
-I told them that the things they were saying were not just unfounded and with no real cause but were vile and much the same as I had heard all those years ago in the school playground.
+I told them that the things they were saying were not just unfounded and with no real cause but were vile and much the same as I had heard being bullied as a child all those years ago in the school playground.
 Their response?

 ‘People are bored of the whole bullying thing.
 It happened, it was shit.
 Get over it and move on.’